Quickstart Guide

 2. Check Unity Console for: [Aether] Connected to bridge

-3. In Cursor, open the AI chat and type:
+3. In Cursor, open the AI chat and ask:

 Success!

 Aether is now connected.
-Your AI can see Unity runtime context.
+Your AI can see Unity runtime context and use the full Aether toolset (console logs, clips, capsules, two-run debugging, proof clips).

 Try Your First Capsule

-Now that everything is set up, try creating your first capsule:
+Now that everything is set up, try creating your first capsule.
+Ask your AI:

-This packages the last error with full context for your AI to analyze.
+This creates a Capsule with full context for your AI to analyze.

 What's Next?

-• Create a capsule: @aether package last_error or @aether mark "important moment"
+• Create a capsule: Ask your AI to package errors or mark important moments

 • Learn the tools: Check out the MCP Tools Reference